sho4516/Stock-Market-Analysis/README.md

 ## Features

 - Fetch List of Stocks and it's prices via API
-- Display in form of chart
+- Display in form of chart - using Plotly.js
 - Toggle between chart data of 1 Month/3 Months/1 Year/5 Years

 ## Objective